afs-public/ascend-sdk-go/docs/models/components/amount.md

 # Amount

-The amount to deposit in USD.
+Monetary amount associated with the fee

 ## Fields